Alex Honnold: Climbing career

 In November 2014, Clif Bar announced that they would no longer sponsor Honnold, along with Dean Potter, Steph Davis, Timmy O'Neill and Cedar Wright.
 "We concluded that these forms of the sport are pushing boundaries and taking the element of risk to a place where we as a company are no longer willing to go," the company wrote in an open letter.

-In 2016, he was subjected to functional magnetic resonance imaging scans that revealed that, unlike other high sensation seekers, his amygdala barely activates when watching disturbing images.
+In 2016, he was subjected to functional magnetic resonance imaging scans that revealed that, like other high sensation seekers, his amygdala barely activates when watching disturbing images.
 He however confesses feeling fear occasionally.
 Through imagination and practice, he has desensitized himself to most fearful situations.

+El Capitan

-On June 3, 2017, he made the first-ever free solo ascent of El Capitan by completing Alex Huber's 2,900-foot (884m) big-wall crack climbing route, Freerider (5.13a VI), in 3 hours and 56 minutes.
+On June 3, 2017, he made the first-ever free solo ascent of El Capitan by completing Alex Huber's 884 m (2,900 ft) big-wall crack climbing route, Freerider (5.13a VI), in 3 hours and 56 minutes.
 The climb, described as "one of the great athletic feats of any kind, ever," was documented by climber and photographer Jimmy Chin and documentary filmmaker E. Chai Vasarhelyi, as the subject of the documentary Free Solo.
 Among other awards, the film won the Academy Award for Best Documentary Feature (2018).

 On June 6, 2018, Honnold teamed up with Tommy Caldwell to break the Nose on El Capitan speed record in Yosemite.
-They completed the approximately 3,000-foot (914m) route in 1:58:07, becoming the first climbers to complete it in under two hours.
+They completed the approximately 914 m (3,000 ft) route in 1:58:07, becoming the first climbers to complete it in under two hours.

+Docuseries and podcast

 In 2021, National Geographic signed Honnold for an original docuseries about his quest to climb across the peaks of Greenland.
-Also in 2021, Honnold started a podcast about climbing called Climbing Gold.
-In its first season, Climbing Gold focused on telling stories of extraordinary climbers across history and featured notable climbers and ascents including Lynn Hill, John Gill, Beth Rodden, Hans Florine, and coverage of the 2021 Tokyo Olympics, which featured competition climbing for the first time.
+In the same year, Honnold started a podcast about climbing called Climbing Gold.
+In its first season, Climbing Gold focused on telling stories of extraordinary climbers across history and featured notable climbers and ascents including Lynn Hill, John Gill, Beth Rodden, Hans Florine, and coverage of the 2020 Tokyo Olympics, which featured competition climbing for the first time.

 On October 12, 2022, Honnold completed the "Honnold Ultimate Red Rock Traverse", or HURT, in Red Rock Canyon National Conservation Area.
-In total, the endeavor took 32 hours and 6 minutes, with Honnold covering 35 miles of running, scrambling, and climbing, logging 24,000' of elevation gain, and summitting 18 out of the 23 peaks in Red Rock Canyon.
-Targeting the area's classic climbing routes, including Epinephrine, Dark Shadows, and Olive Oil, Honnold completed 126 pitches with about 13,000' of technical climbing.
+In total, the endeavor took 32 hours and 6 minutes, with Honnold covering 35 miles of running, scrambling, and climbing, logging 24,000 feet of elevation gain, and summitting 18 out of the 23 peaks in Red Rock Canyon.
+Targeting the area's classic climbing routes, including Epinephrine, Dark Shadows, and Olive Oil, Honnold completed 126 pitches with about 13,000 feet of technical climbing.